opensearch-project/sql/docs/dev/Pagination.md

 **3.6.1 SELECT**

-Simple SELECT with WHERE and ORDER BY clause can be supported by using the following Elasticsearch APIs **(A) From and Size**
+Simple SELECT with WHERE and ORDER BY clause can be supported by using the following OpenSearch APIs **(A) From and Size**
 From ideal pagination point of view from and size is API needed by the client.
 Pagination of results can be done by using the from and size but the cost becomes prohibitive when the deep pagination is reached.
 The `index.max_result_window` which defaults to 10,000 is a safeguard, search requests take heap memory and time proportional to `from + size`.